bixlabs/authentication/README.md

     * With executable:
         * Make the file executable: `$ sudo chmod +x <path_to_executable_relative_to_root>
         * Run it: `$ <path_to_executable_relative_to_root>

-* After you install everything with dep you should be able to do `go test -cover -v ./...` this will run all the test files in the project.
-* Test should be in the same folder of the file they are testing and the file name of the test must have the suffix `_test`, if you see the example in _test_ folder you will get it right away.

 # Standard Go Project Layout